Full Stack Web Attack

 Steven Seeley (@steventseeley is a world-renowned security researcher who has over a decade of experience in application security.
 He has been credited with finding over 1500 high impact security vulnerabilities affecting vendors such as Microsoft, VMWare, Apple, Adobe, Cisco and many others which can be found under the advisories section.

 In 2020, Steven teamed up with Chris Anastasio competing in Pwn2Own Miami and winning the Master of Pwn title.
-In 2021, Steven reached 12th position on the MSRC top 100 Vulnerability Researchers list.
-Steven’s outside interests include motorcycling, studying psychology/mindfulness and fitness training.
+In 2021, Steven reached 12th position on the MSRC top 100 Vulnerability Researchers list and continued to play in Pwn2Own in 2022.
+Steven’s outside interests include motorcycling, spritual practices and fitness training.